clublettreurs/cure-script/config/docs/en/71-japanese-counters-3-simple-rules.md

 ![](../media/image247.webp)

 Well, the thing to understand here is that counters aren't ordinary nouns.
-They are what I called in my video about special noun types *(Lesson 41)*, they're what I called <code>foxy nouns</code>, that is to say, adverbial nouns.
+They are what I called in my video about special noun types<sup>[[41]](./41-5-key-facts-about-the-basic-structure-of-japanese.md)</sup>, they're what I called <code>foxy nouns</code>, that is to say, adverbial nouns.

 They are nouns that have the special property of being able to modify verbs.
 And that's what's happening here.